Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

-Thus far we showed that the expanding plasma in our 1D simulations self-magnetizes, developing a fractional magnetic energy density $\beta_{e}^{-1} \sim 10^{-2}$, driven by the electron temperature anisotropy $A\geq 0.05$.
-The Hall parameter and electron Weibel growth rate transition to the plasma magnetization regime when crossing a threshold at $I\approx 4 \cdot 10^{13}\,\rm W/cm^2$.
-Now, we investigate the spatial structure and polarization of the magnetic fields to understand its origin as well as possible magnetic trapping effects.
-Figure~\ref{fig:fig3} reveals the structure of magnetic fields in one of our 2D simulations.
-These simulations are set up similarly to the 1D version described earlier but add in a transverse dimension along x which has uniform laser intensity.
-The 2D simulations use a transverse box size of 120 $d_i$, resolved by 6000 grid nodes, and periodic transverse boundary conditions.
+Figure~\ref{fig:fig3} reveals the structure of magnetic field in a 2D simulation.
+This simulation is set up similarly to the 1D version but adds a transverse dimension along $x$, which has uniform laser intensity.
 2D simulations open the possibility for all three components of the magnetic field to develop, which are shown in Figs.~\ref{fig:fig3}a-c.
-The magnetic fields reach $40$ T in magnitude at the end of the simulation ($t_{\rm sim}=200 \, \rm ps$), with the strongest components directed along the x and y axes.
-The typical wavelength of magnetic fluctuations along z in our simulations revealed by the Fourier analysis is $\lambda_{B,x}\approx \lambda_{B,y} \approx 10d_i$, giving $k_{\rm z,sim}d_i \approx 0.6$.
-This value is consistent with the fastest growing mode of Weibel instability\cite{Thaury2010a}, $k_{\rm z, fast}d_i = \sqrt{A}\sqrt{n_e/n_{\rm cr}}\sqrt{m_i/m_e}$, which may be estimated for our simulation conditions as $k_{\rm z, fast}d_i\sim 0.5$.
-2D simulations also yield inverse plasma beta of $\beta_e^{-1} \sim 10^{-2}$ and anisotropy levels approaching 0.1, in agreement with the 1D runs.
-The positive sign of the anisotropy parameter $A$ implies $T_{\perp}>T_\parallel$; thereby, the ``cold'' direction is along the expansion axis $z$.
-In the temperature gradient-driven Weibel instability, thermal transport along $\nabla T_e$ (parallel to $z$) drives perturbations in $f_e(v_z)$.
-This effectively increases the spread in the particle velocity distribution along $z$, resulting in an increased parallel temperature, $T_{e,\parallel}$ and a negative value of the anisotropy parameter\cite{Schoeffler2014,RamaniLaval1978}.
-In the expansion-driven Weibel case \cite{Thaury2010a}, expanding plasma adiabatically cools off along the expansion direction, thus decreasing the temperature along z.
-In our simulations, we observe $A>0$ across the whole simulation box which suggests that the expansion-driven Weibel process dominates.
+The magnetic fields reach $50$ T in magnitude at the end of the simulation ($t_{\rm sim}=300 \, \rm ps$), with the strongest components directed along the $x$ and $y$ axes.
+The typical wavelength of magnetic fluctuations along $z$ in our simulations revealed by the Fourier analysis is {$\lambda_{B,x}\approx \lambda_{B,y} \approx 95\, \mu \rm m$.
+This value is roughly consistent with the fastest-growing mode of Weibel instability~\cite{davidson1972nonlinear}, $\lambda_{\rm z, fast} = 2\pi\sqrt{3}c/\omega_{\rm pe}A^{-1/2}$, which may be estimated for our simulation conditions as $\lambda_{\rm z, fast}\sim 30~\mu \rm m$.} 2D simulations also yield inverse plasma beta of $\beta_e^{-1} \sim 10^{-2}$ and anisotropy levels approaching 0.1, in agreement with the 1D runs.